Visa for Crime Victims

 Not all crimes qualify.
 To qualify, it must be a violent crime such as an assault with a deadly weapon or domestic violence, rape, sexual assault, blackmail or extortion, or kidnapping.
 If you were a victim of a crime, you need to check with a qualified immigration attorney to see if you were a victim of a qualifying crime.

 In order to apply for the visa, the undocumented immigrant should cooperate with investigators and/or prosecutor because they must certify that you were helpful in their investigation or prosecution of the crime for which you were a victim.

 You often must request certification that you cooperated with the police force within five years of the crime.
-In Charlotte, for example, they will only accept certification requests for crimes that occurred up to five years ago.

 If a government authority certifies your case and you can prove that you have suffered mental and physical harm, then you can apply for a U Visa.
 There are waivers available to the applicants that have entered the US without a visa or those that have other immigration violations.
 There are 10,000 visas available every year.
 If they run out of visas but you are deemed to have qualified for the U Visa, then you should be able to receive deferred action and obtain a work permit while waiting for the visas to become available.

 Once you receive the visa, the person must remain in the United States for at least 3 years in U Visa status and remain available to help the government with any follow up matters involving the crime.
 Once three years have passed, the U Visa holder can apply for their green card, in other words, become lawful permanent residents.